mastaehe/bonsaiai.github.io/source/includes/simulink/_simulink.html.md

 >![Bonsai Example Data](simulink-data.png)

 Navigate to the Bonsai [web interface][5] and select the BRAIN you’ve created from the Dashboard.
-You should see a blank training graph and a message indicating that the selected BRAIN is awaiting simulation data.
-Head back to Simulink, make sure to accept any changes you made to the block configuration, save your model, and click `Run`.
-Navigate back to the web interface to confirm that data is flowing from your Simulink model to the AI Engine.
-You can also confirm this by checking that episode rewards are being logged to the Simulink diagnostic window.
+You may see a blank training graph and a message indicating that the selected BRAIN is awaiting simulation data if your simulation connection is slow.
+As soon as Simulink has finished connecting to the Bonsai AI Engine you will be able to confirm that data is flowing from your Simulink model with the Simulation tab of the graph.
+You can also confirm this by checking that episode rewards are being logged to the Simulink diagnostic window (example shown).

 ## Stop Training

+After around 30,000 episodes (or about 300,000 iterations), you should see the training graph level off at a reward of between 200 and 220.
+At this point you can stop your Simulink model within Simulink and prepare for prediction using the CLI.

 ```
 bonsai train stop
 ```

-After around 30,000 episodes (or about 300,000 iterations), you should see the training graph level off at a reward of between 200 and 220.
-At this point you can stop your Simulink model and prepare for prediction using the CLI.
+Signal to the Bonsai AI Engine that you are done with this version of the BRAIN you just trained by running `bonsai train stop` in the CLI.